alexrpagan/noise/README.md

     python noise.py noise.wav

-Noise will adaptively adjust the volume of the noise sample based on the level of ambient noise in the room.
+Noise will adaptively adjust the playback volume of the noise sample based on the level of ambient noise in the room.

 TODOS:
 - (more) parameter tuning